dienvoandpadcojp/dienvoandpadcojp/README.md

 - ⚡ Fun fact: The longest distance I have swum is 10 kilometers (in a pool) and 5 kilometers (in the sea).

-> No man can succeed in a line of endeavor which he does not like.
+> Friendship improves happiness and abates misery, by the doubling of our joy and the dividing of our grief.
-> - Napoleon Hill
+> - Cicero